Dr Kim Discusses Results from the ESOPEC Trial in Esophageal Carcinoma

 Conclusions and Faculty Insights

 Dr Kim considered the findings from the ESOPEC as potentially practice-changing, especially for fit patients with resectable esophageal adenocarcinoma.
 He emphasized that FLOT, as a perioperative chemotherapy regimen, could offer superior long-term outcomes and disease control as compared with CROSS without increasing risk to patients.
-One potential caveat of the findings he noted was the absence of adjuvant nivolumab (Nivo) in the CROSS group (as this was not a standard treatment at the time the trial was designed), however, he emphasized that ongoing studies are comparing FLOT to CROSS in the context of added adjuvant (pot operative) nivolumab.
+One potential caveat of the findings he noted was the absence of adjuvant nivolumab (Nivo) in the CROSS group (as this was not a standard treatment at the time the trial was designed), however, he emphasized that ongoing studies are comparing FLOT to CROSS in the context of added adjuvant (post operative) nivolumab.
 Dr. Kim remarked that for eligible, healthy patients, perioperative FLOT might now be his preferred option, while CROSS plus Nivo might be an option for his less fit patients who cannot tolerate FLOT.

 Speaker Disclosure information: Dr. Kim reported no relevant disclosures for this presentation.